preksha3005/Local-Food-Guide/README.md

 *Built to help decode the real language and practices of Indian street food culture.*

+## Steps to Try It

+1. Clone this GitHub repository.
+2. Open the project folder in **Kiro**.
+3. Ensure the following files are loaded:
+   - `.kiro/product.md`
+   - `.kiro/steering/`
+4. Ask questions such as:
+   - What does “special” usually mean on an Indian street food menu?
+   - Is Jain street food always completely onion-free?
+   - How spicy is a vada pav?

 Screenshots:

 Kiro responding to query present in custom file: